dcernahoschi/MostActiveCookie/Readme.md

 Pre-requisites to build and run the application:

-- java 11 jdk installed
+- java 11 or later jdk installed
-- maven 3.6 installed
+- maven 3.6 or later installed

 Build the application: